Whistleblowers welcome: Mark Zaid represents Trump accuser, others with secrets to share

 But now the Washington attorney is representing the whistleblower who has sparked an impeachment inquiry against President Donald Trump, and things have never been quite like this.

-"This case, from the moment I've been in it, has been non-stop every single day.
-Obviously, it involves the president of the United States," Zaid said in an interview with NBC News at his home in the Washington, D.C., suburbs.
-"We've been warned, 'They're coming after you'."
+"This case, from the moment I've been in it, has been nonstop every single day.
+Obviously, it involves the president of the United States," Zaid said in an interview with NBC News at his home in the Washington suburbs.
+"We've been warned, 'They're coming after you.'"

-Among the security precautions the 52-year-old takes is revealing nothing about his family and he asked that no details be included in this story.
+Among the security precautions Zaid, 52, takes is revealing nothing about his family, and he asked that no details be included in this article.

 Republicans push for the whistleblower to testify in publicOct.
 25, 201908:03